Nicole MoralesSenior Managing Associate

 Nicole previously served as a national security policy analyst within the U.S. Department of State’s Bureau of International Security and Nonproliferation, where she was responsible for planning and executing multilateral exercises for the Global Initiative to Combat Nuclear Terrorism (GICNT).
 Her work focused on improving coordination and communication between first responders, investigators, technical experts, and the judicial community.

-In he personal capacity, Nicole is a disaster response volunteer with Team Rubicon, with whom she has deployed to response operations in Louisiana, North Carolina, and Texas.
+In her personal capacity, Nicole is a disaster response volunteer with Team Rubicon, a veteran-led non-governmental organization.
+She deploys to disasters nationwide with Team Rubicon as a Public Information Officer and Liaison Officer.
 She serves as the Washington, D.C.
 District Coordinator for Team Rubicon.
 Nicole holds Bachelor of Arts in International Affairs from The George Washington University.
 She has a Graduate Certificate in Intelligence Analysis from the University of Maryland School of Public Policy.
 She is also certified in the Homeland Security Exercise and Evaluation Program (HSEEP).Back To Our People